dnadesign/dna-recipe/README.md

 **4. Avoid tag styling**

-Styling based on tags is not advised where possible.
-Use classes on tags instead, and only nest to a level that is needed.
+Styling based on tags is not advised within components.
+Use classes instead, and only nest to a level that is needed.
 Forms can be an exception to this if classes are not able to be added at an appropriate place.

-Style tags like .header li seems harmless at first however it's a bad habit which starts becoming a major pain once components begin nesting.
+Style tags like ``.header li`` seems harmless at first however it's a bad habit which starts becoming a major pain once components begin nesting.

-If an \<a\> is styled in the outer component, that style will normally flow through to the inner component.
+If an ``\<a\>`` is styled in the outer component, that style will normally flow through to the inner component.
 However we don't want this to happen.
 We want each component to be independent.
-If the css uses a rule like: .header a then the independence will be lost.
+If the css uses a rule like: ``.header a`` then the independence will be lost.

 Every CSS rules in a component folder should be styling a classname not a tag.
-This means components will not affect each others styling in any way.
+This means component styling will not flow outside the scope of the component.

 **5. Keep media queries with context**

 Where possible, keep media queries inline with the component code.
 This acknowledges that each break-point is as important as any other, and makes it easier to build a complete design across the various supported breakpoints.

-SASS:
+SASS (using the respond mixin):

-	.feature{
+	.feature {
 		  // Regular styles
-		  @media (some-size){
+		  @respond (some-size) {
 			  // media specific overrides for .feature
 		}
 	}

 **6. Class based browser hacks with original context** Use class based IE overrides, and keep the IE overrides inline with the component code.
 This makes it easier to maintain IE css when a feature is changed.